 Like most big-city neighborhoods, lots in Peachtree Park are very small, generally one-eighth of an acre or less.
 House styles range from early 20th century Colonial revivals and English cottages to ranch homes built after World War II.
-Most are modest two- and three-bedroom homes, but many have recently undergone extensive renovations with prices ranging from the high 300s to over a million.
+Most are modest two- and three-bedroom homes, but many have recently undergone extensive renovations.